-We aim to provide support and technical assistance to programs addressing the safety and well-being of children exposed to domestic violence and co-occurring child maltreatment.
-To this end, we have launched the Child Advocacy and Services Enhancement (CASE) Project in partnership with and funding from the North Carolina Division of Social Services.
+We aim to provide support and technical assistance to programs addressing the safety and well-being of children exposed to domestic violence.
+To this end, we have launched the Child Advocacy and Services Enhancement (CASE) Project.

 CASE Project Goals & Efforts

 The goals of the CASE Project are to: